xavier-romero/kurtosis-blockscout/README.md

 - rpc_url: REQUIRED, set a RPC URL
 - trace_url: OPTIONAL, set a RPC URL with debug endpoints enabled
 - ws_url: REQUIRED, set WS URL
-- chain_id_ REQUIRED, set the chain id for the network to monitor
+- chain_id: OPTIONAL, set the chain id for the network to monitor, otherwise it will be automatically determined through the RPC

 ### Example:
 File params.yaml
 ```
 rpc_url: https://rpc.cardona.zkevm-rpc.com
 ws_url: wss://ws.cardona.zkevm-rpc.com
-chain_id: 2442
 ```
-This will bring a Cardona Blockscout on http://127.0.0.1:8000
+This will bring a Cardona Testnet Blockscout on http://127.0.0.1:8000

 ## Execution
 ```